pocoloko/idena-shared-node-guide/README.md

 # Idena public shared node setup guide using your own SSL termination

 ## Introduction
 [Idena](https://idena.io) is a Proof-of-Person blockchain.
-I'm assuming you are familiar with it and with the identity validation process, and have some practical linux command line experience as some of the commands listed will require modifications before execution.
+I'm assuming you are familiar with it and with the identity validation process, and have some practical linux command line experience as some of the commands listed in this guide will require modifications before execution.
 In idena, some decide to run a public shared node for their friends and family.
 Also, if you don't want to run your own idena node or can't due to your internet connection being bad, you can perform validation using public rented nodes for a small iDNA fee.
 [The idena web app](https://app.idena.io/) used to perform validation requires connecting to public nodes with HTTPS, however the [idena node proxy](https://github.com/idena-network/idena-node-proxy) which is used to open up nodes to many different identities does not support HTTPS.
 At the time of writing, all public rental nodes available for validation rely on [Cloudflare](https://cloudflare.com) for SSL termination, thus centralizing what is supposed to be decentralized, the node itself in the background is still decentralized of course, but the humans connecting to validate their identities are connecting to a centralized endpoint, albeit with some geographic distribution.
 Also, the data between cloudflare and the actual node proxy is not even encrypted, only the connection between the human and Cloudflare is, which is bad.
 The official idena public nodes used for validating candidates seem to be using nginx proxying for SSL termination.
 I've decided to use HAProxy as a simpler and more lightweight solution since I don't need a full-blown web server and resources on a VPS are tight.

 This guide is for setting up your own public shared node with your own domain and a [Let's Encrypt](https://letsencrypt.org/) SSL certificate on a VPS, but **without** relying on cloudflare for SSL termination.
 As a starting guide, I have used some of the already existing guides such as Rioda's [Shared node setup on VPS](https://idena.site/faq.php#shared-node-setup-on-vps) and Mahmoud's original guide from the now defunct idena forum, [Running your own shared node step by step tutorial](https://discuss.idena.site/d/36-running-your-own-shared-node-step-by-step-tutorial), but I've done quite a few things differently.